caryLchan/WebViewer-VideoEncoder/README.md

 ## Getting Started

-This library abstracts the complex command-line usage of ffmpeg.
-In order to be able to use this module, make sure you have ffmpeg installed on your system (including all necessary encoding libraries like libmp3lame or libx264).
+This app abstracts the complex command-line usage of ffmpeg.
+In order to be able to use this app, make sure you have ffmpeg installed on your system (including all necessary encoding libraries like libmp3lame or libx264).
 Instructions below.

 ### Install `home brew` for Mac